Symplectic geometry: Etymology

 The term "symplectic", as adopted into mathematics by Hermann Weyl, is a neo-Greek calque of "complex".
 Previously, the "symplectic group" had been called the "line complex group".
 "Complex" comes from the Latin com-plexus, meaning "braided together" (co- + plexus), while "symplectic" represents the corresponding Greek (συμπλεκτικός "twining or plaiting together, copulative").
 In both cases, the stems come from the Indo-European root *pleḱ-, expressing the concept of folding or weaving, and the prefixes suggest "togetherness".
 The name reflects the deep connections between complex and symplectic structures.

 By Darboux's theorem, symplectic manifolds are locally isomorphic to the standard symplectic vector space.
 Hence they have only global (topological) invariants.
 The term "symplectic topology" is often used interchangeably with "symplectic geometry".

 Overview

 A symplectic geometry is defined on a smooth even-dimensional space that is a differentiable manifold.
-On this space is defined a geometric object, the symplectic 2-form, that allows for the measurement of sizes of two-dimensional objects in the space.
+On this space a geometric object is defined, the symplectic 2-form, that allows for the measurement of sizes of two-dimensional objects in the space.
 The symplectic form in symplectic geometry plays a role analogous to that of the metric tensor in Riemannian geometry.
 Where the metric tensor measures lengths and angles, the symplectic form measures oriented areas.